tailordev-commons/website/software-carpentry/the-unix-shell.md

 $ ls
 ```

-:fa-info-circle: try to remove a directory not empty by recreating the file first, then go to parent and `rm`
+**Action:** try to remove a directory not empty by recreating the file first, then go to parent and `rm`.

 ```
 $ pwd